dsiu13/infosec_interview_questions/README.md

 #### What is Data Center Multi-Tier Model Design?
 - Levels of reliability of data centers
 - Tier 1: Lacks redundant IT equipment, 99.671% Avail, 1729 min annual downtime max.
 If the power goes, it all goes.
 - Tier 2: Adds redundant infrastructure, 99.741% Avail, 1361 min annual downtime max.
-Does have a backup gen
+Does have a backup generator
 - Tier 3: Has concurrent availability means one can go down and still function.
 One Adds more data paths.
 Duplicate equipment, dual powered.
 95 mins annual downtime.
 Lower redundancy level while components are out.
 - Tier 4: Dual-powered cooling, fault tolerance, 99.995%, 26 min of annual downtime.
 You can lose any component and still have fault resilience.
 Essentially two Tier 3s

 #### Where do you find logs (Linux/Windows)
 - Windows: C: WINDOWS system32
 - Linux: Var Log sub directory

-#### If you went into a room and there were two computers there and one was infected with malware, how would you find out which one it was?

 #### Encryption and Compression 1st?
 - Compress first then encrypt.